-- the expected timing, amount, and effect of Alphabet Inc.'s share repurchases; - our long-term sustainability and diversity goals; - the unpredictability of the ongoing broader economic effects resulting from the war in Ukraine on our future financial results; - the expected financial effect of our announced workforce reduction and office space optimization; - our expectation that the change in estimated useful lives of servers and certain network equipment will have a favorable effect on our 2023 operating results;
+- the expected timing, amount, and effect of Alphabet Inc.'s share repurchases; - · our long-term sustainability and diversity goals; - the unpredictability of the ongoing broader economic effects resulting from the war in Ukraine on our future financial results; - the expected financial effect of our announced workforce reduction and office space optimization; - our expectation that the change in estimated useful lives of servers and certain network equipment will have a favorable effect on our 2023 operating results;

 as well as other statements regarding our future operations, financial condition and prospects, and business strategies.
 Forward-looking statements may appear throughout this report and other documents we file with the Securities and Exchange Commission (SEC), including without limitation, the following sections: Part I, Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q and Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
 Forward-looking statements generally can be identified by words such as "anticipates," "believes," "estimates," "expects," "intends," "plans," "predicts," "projects," "will be," "will continue," "may," "could," "will likely result," and similar expressions.
 These forward-looking statements are based on current expectations and assumptions that are subject to risks and uncertainties, which could cause our actual results to differ materially from those reflected in the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q, and in particular, the risks discussed in Part I, Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and those discussed in other documents we file with the SEC.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q, the risks discussed in Part I, Item 1A, "Risk Factors" and the trends discussed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and those discussed in other documents we file with the SEC.
 We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.